Public Spaces Protection Orders

 It is an offence for a person to engage in any car cruising activity prohibited by the PSPO.

-A police officer can require a person not to consume alcohol in breach of the order.
-Officers can require a person to surrender anything in their possession which is, or which the officer reasonably believes to be, alcohol or a container for alcohol.
-The officer can dispose of anything surrendered to them.
+Police and authorised council officers can require a person not to consume alcohol in breach of the order.
+Officers can require a person to surrender anything in their possession which is, or which the officer reasonably believes to be alcohol or a container for alcohol.
+An officer can dispose of anything surrendered to them.

-Any person who fails without reasonable excuse to comply with a request by an officer to either stop drinking or to surrender their drink may be guilty of a criminal offence, and is liable, upon prosecution, to a fine of up to £500.
+Any person who fails without reasonable excuse to comply with a request by an officer to either stop drinking or to surrender their drink may be guilty of a criminal offence.
+Police and authorised officers can issue a £100 fixed penalty notice to any person they have reason to believe has committed this offence.
+If this is not paid within 14 days, the person can be prosecuted.

-It is an offence to fail to surrender alcohol to a police officer if requested to do so.
+It is an offence to fail to stop drinking or surrender alcohol when required to do so by a Police or authorised council officer.